 Bringing a claim for negligence

 Dealing with unruly pupils is, unfortunately, a common and draining daily task for many teachers.
 However, there are situations where standard bad behaviour by difficult students can escalate into far worse scenarios involving threats, intimidation, and physical violence.
-Sadly, assaults on teachers have increased significantly in recent years.
+Sadly, assaults on teachers have increased significantly in recent years and they can have long-lasting effects on those who experienced them.

 Injuries in a school setting are not just confined to deliberate attacks on teachers by students.
 You may also have legitimate grounds to seek compensation for a range of other incidents that resulted in injury, such as the following: